-Ali Abdullah is the CEO and Founder of Claim It!, an app where thousands of locals win sneakers, handbags, snacks, tickets & gift cards every week.
+Ali Gates is the CEO and Founder of Claim It!, an app where thousands of locals win sneakers, handbags, snacks, tickets & gift cards every week.

 Two of the most powerful words in the English language are “free” and “sex”.
 While the latter is a bit racy, the former presents an opportunity all brands should capitalize on.